Guide: How to find the right sofa

 One word: stains.

 Stains are incredibly difficult to avoid in everyday life with children at home.
 It happens sooner or later.
-The practicality of a leather sofa is that they are very easy to keep free of stains because in most cases it only takes a damp cloth to wipe the stain away.
+The practical thing about a leather sofa is that they are very easy to keep free of stains because in most cases it only requires a damp cloth to wipe the stain away.

 A leather sofa is not only stain-friendly.
 Leather is a strong material that is incredibly durable, so even though a leather sofa will often be a little more expensive, you will also have a sofa for many years.
-Leather is of course not immune to damage, but the hard-wearing material is guaranteed to at least last the average life of a family with children and almost a lifetime in homes without children.
+Leather is of course not immune to damage, but the durable material is guaranteed to last at least the average lifespan of a family with children and almost a lifetime in a home without children.

-Does a leather sofa sound like an expensive solution?
+Does a leather sofa sound like an expensive option?
 It doesn't have to be.

 Durable fabric sofas

-As previously mentioned, the material is a matter of religion, so if you just can't stand sitting in a leather sofa, then you should turn your eyes to durable fabric sofas.
+As previously mentioned, the material is a matter of religion, so if you just can't stand sitting in a leather sofa, then you should turn your eyes towards durable fabric sofas.

-Fabric sofas usually have a fairly long life, but therefore you shouldn't just take the first and nicest one without doing further "research".
-Fabric has very different wear resistances, so it is not completely unimportant whether the fabric is durable enough for 5 or 20 years of use.
+Fabric sofas usually have a fairly long lifespan, but you shouldn't just take the first and prettiest one without doing further "research."
+Fabrics have very different wear resistances, so it's not entirely unimportant whether the fabric is durable enough for 5 or 20 years of use.

-All our fabric sofas are made of absolutely top-quality fabric, which will last for many, many years.
+All of our fabric sofas are made of absolutely top quality fabric that will last for many, many years.

 Do you want to sit upright or lie down and float?

-If you have a preference for seat height and seat depth, which most people do, then it is important to take into account the shape of the sofa, which determines whether it is comfortable to sit in or comfortable to lie in - or whether it is complete and good for both sit and lie in.
+If you have a preference for seat height and seat depth, which most people do, then it is important to take into account the shape of the sofa, which determines whether it is comfortable to sit in or comfortable to lie in – or whether it is complete and good for both sitting and lying in.

 But what do you actually use your sofa for most?

-A lower sofa that has plenty of depth is good if you lie and float on a daily basis.
-If, on the other hand, you sit upright most of the time, then a sofa with a high back and firmer cushions and pillows will be right for you.
+A lower sofa with plenty of depth is good if you lie down and float on a daily basis.
+On the other hand, if you sit upright most of the time, a sofa with a high back and firmer cushions and pillows will be right for you.

-Are you looking for the complete sofa, which is good and comfortable to sit on with your guests at the weekends, but which is also good during the weekdays when you just want to lie down and float when you get home?
-Yes, then you should find a sofa that is neither too hard nor too soft, neither too high nor too low and neither too deep nor too narrow.
+Are you looking for the perfect sofa that is good and comfortable to sit on with your guests on the weekends, but is also good on weekdays when you just want to lie down and float when you get home?
+Yes, then you should find a sofa that is neither too hard nor too soft, not too high nor too low, and not too deep nor too narrow.

-A sofa can be very difficult to assess online, so I recommend you assess the appearance online and then visit one of our dealers to try out different sofas.
+A sofa can be very difficult to evaluate online, and I therefore recommend that you evaluate the appearance online and then visit one of our retailers to try out different sofas.

 What color should your sofa be?

-Colors can affect us humans in many directions.
-The right color can put us in a better mood, but a completely wrong color can have a negative effect.
-Colors can affect much more deeply than we think, and therefore colors are also one of the important considerations when you have to find a new sofa.
+Colors can affect us humans in many ways.
+The right color can put us in a better mood, but a completely wrong color can have a negative impact.
+Colors can affect us much more deeply than we think, which is why colors are also one of the important considerations when you are looking for a new sofa.

 The temptation to choose the classic gray sofa is great.
-So large that the gray sofa (in various shades) can be found in the vast majority of living rooms.
-It is not so strange when it is precisely the gray sofas that are highlighted in various home magazines.
+So great that the gray sofa (in various shades) can be found in the vast majority of living rooms.
+It's not so strange when it's precisely the gray sofas that are highlighted in various home magazines.

 Maybe you are looking for something completely different?